top of page

 4. Which of the students' tasks is interdependent?

-1. Students discuss, and each creates a webpage about their local area's history, culture, attractions, or people that will be linked to the class homepage.
+1. Students discuss and create webpages about their local area's history, culture, attractions, or people that will be linked to the class homepage.

 2. Students discuss creating a tourist website presenting their local area's history, culture, attractions, and people.